Back to: SQL Server Tutorial For Beginners and Professionals

 Dirty Read Concurrency Problem in SQL Server with Examples

-In this article, I am going to discuss the Dirty Read Concurrency Problem in SQL Server with Examples.
-Please read our previous article before proceeding to this article where we discussed the basics of Concurrency Problems and Transaction Isolation Levels in SQL Server.
+In this article, I will discuss the Dirty Read Concurrency Problem in SQL Server with Examples.
+Please read our previous article discussing the basic concepts of Concurrency Problems and Transaction Isolation Levels in SQL Server.

-What is Dirty Read Concurrency Problem in SQL Server?
+What is the Dirty Read Concurrency Problem in SQL Server?

 Understanding Dirty Read Concurrency Problem:

-Please use the below SQL Script to create and populate the Products table with the required sample data.
+Please use the SQL script below to create and populate the Products table with the required sample data.

 -- Create Products table CREATE TABLE Products ( Id INT PRIMARY KEY, Name VARCHAR(100), Quantity INT ) Go -- Insert test data into Products table INSERT INTO Products values (1001, 'Mobile', 10) INSERT INTO Products values (1002, 'Tablet', 20) INSERT INTO Products values (1003, 'Laptop', 30)